visse0001/recruiment-september-2020/README.md

 docker-compose -v
 docker-compose version 1.25.4, build 8d51620a
 ```

+If you want to build and run containers - you can do it in two ways:

 Build and run containers: <br>
 `docker-compose up -d --build`

+Or

 Build the image: <br>
 `docker-compose build`